-The course begins with the analysis of capital structure decisions in a setting of perfect capital markets in which all securities are fairly priced, there are no taxes or transactions costs, and the total cash flows of the firm's projects are not affected by how the firm finances them.
+We then analyze of capital structure decisions in a setting of perfect capital markets in which all securities are fairly priced, there are no taxes or transactions costs, and the total cash flows of the firm's projects are not affected by how the firm finances them.
 We then examine the impact of taxes and of other frictions on the capital structure decision to explain the observed differences in capital structure across firms and industries.